Britton, O's hand Blue Jays worst start ever; Donaldson hurt

+TORONTO (AP) -- Zach Britton and the Baltimore Orioles made it a total loss for the Toronto Blue Jays.

-TORONTO (AP) -- Orioles closer Zach Britton escaped a nervy ninth inning and Baltimore handed the Toronto Blue Jays their sixth straight loss, 2-1 on Thursday night.
+Britton escaped a nervy ninth inning and the Orioles handed the Blue Jays their sixth straight defeat, 2-1 on Thursday night.

 Toronto is off to a franchise-worst 1-8 start.
-The Blue Jays also lost star slugger Josh Donaldson in the sixth when he aggravated the sore right calf that kept him out of Tuesday's home opener.
+The Blue Jays also saw star slugger Josh Donaldson leave in the sixth when he aggravated the sore right calf that kept him out of Tuesday's home opener.
+Donaldson will be reevaluated Friday.

+Four of Toronto's eight defeats have been one-run decisions, and only one has been by more than two runs.

+''It's not like we're getting crushed every night,'' catcher Russell Martin said.

 Kevin Gausman (1-0) pitched six innings for his first victory in nine career appearances at Rogers Centre.

+''You can talk about a lot of things in the game but Kevin was the difference,'' Orioles manager Buck Showalter said.

-Britton took over in the ninth and Troy Tulowitzki hit a one-out single, Russell Martin followed with a walk and both runners advanced on a wild pitch.
+Britton took over in the ninth and Troy Tulowitzki hit a one-out single, Martin followed with a walk and both runners advanced on a wild pitch.
 Britton held on for his fourth save, retiring Kevin Pillar on a grounder then getting pinch hitter and former teammate Steve Pearce on a flyball.

+''I've got a little bit of history with him,'' Britton said. ''I've seen him hit quite a bit now, faced him quite a bit now, understand that he hits lefties well.
+If anything, it helps you out a little bit knowing him.''

 Francisco Liriano (0-1), who allowed five runs in one-third of an inning in his season-opening loss to Tampa Bay last week, rebounded nicely against Baltimore.
 He struck out 10 and gave up two runs and five hits in 6 2-3 innings.

 The Blue Jays, last in the majors with 24 total runs, saw Donaldson get hurt on an RBI double.
-Starting at DH for the second straight game, Donaldson was injured as he rounded first base, hobbling into second and immediately being replaced.
+Starting at DH for the second straight game, Donaldson pulled up as he rounded first base, hobbling into second before being replaced.

+Eleven of Gausman's 18 outs came on grounders, including one double play.

+''Any time I can get groundball outs, that kind of shows me that I have it that day,'' he said.

 After Gausman left, Darren O'Day and Brad Brach each worked a scoreless inning.

 Baltimore strung together four straight hits off Liriano to start the fifth.
-Wellington Castillo and Trey Mancini singled before Jonathan Schoop and J.J.
-Hardy hit RBI singles.
+Wellington Castillo and Trey Mancini singled before Jonathan Schoop doubled and J.J.
+Hardy hit an RBI single.

-Right fielder Jose Bautista made a leaping catch at the wall on a deep drive by Adam Jones to end the inning.

-Seeking to spark his offense, Blue Jays manager John Gibbons moved outfielder Ezequiel Carrera into the leadoff spot and dropped Devon Travis, who came in hitless in 23 at bats, to ninth.
+Seeking to spark his offense, Toronto manager John Gibbons moved outfielder Ezequiel Carrera into the leadoff spot and dropped Devon Travis, who came in hitless in 23 at bats, to ninth.
 Neither move paid dividends, as Carrera finished 0 for 4 and Travis went 0 for 3.

 TRAINER'S ROOM